-Small arms, such as Beretta pistols and automatic rifles were very capable, but several machine and sub-machine gun types were often poorly made.
-Even the shoddy models were always in short supply, since Italy lacked the industrial strength for mass production.
+Small arms, such as Beretta pistols and automatic rifles were very capable, but several machines and sub-machine gun types were often poorly made.
+Even the shoddy models were always in short supply since Italy lacked the industrial strength for mass production.

 On several occasions these brave men were surrounded by enemy forces, only to successfully battle back to their own lines.
 Italy’s attempt to take over Greece was a complete disaster; Italy was beaten back by the much weaker Greeks into Albania.
 Once Germany took over the Greece campaign, the Italian forces under their command fought much more effectively than under their own generals, whom they regarded as little more than Mussolini’s butchers.

-In conclusion, it was these factors and not cowardice that lead to Italy’s poor performance during World War II.
+In conclusion, it was these factors and not cowardice that leads to Italy’s poor performance during World War II.
 The thoughts of one veteran seem to sum up the situation:

 By Justin Demetri